mmichlin66/mmichlin66.github.io/mimcss/guide/activation-strategies.md

 Styled components provide reach and flexible functionality and they are discussed in details in the [Styled Components](styled-components.html) unit.

 # DOM Writing
 Activating and deactivating style definitions is a DOM writing activity.
 Without the proper care writing to the DOM can have adverse effects such as layout thrashing.
 Mimcss provides several methods of *activation scheduling*.
 The `activate` and `deactivate` functions have an optional parameter `schedulerType` that can be used to specify what scheduling/activation method to use.
-Alternatively (and preferably) a default scheduling method can be set using the `setDefaultSchedulerType` function.
+Alternatively (and preferably) a default scheduling method can be set using the [setDefaultScheduler](/mimcss/reference/modules/schedulingapi.html#setdefaultscheduler) function.

 Mimcss supports several built-in scheduler types and allows the library users to create their own schedulers.
 For more information see the [Activation Scheduling](activation-scheduling.html) unit.